 Think, for instance, about Amazon.
 Through Amazon Associates, the affiliate program of Amazon, you can earn from 2 to 10% of the product purchased through your link without taking care of the things above.
 You can advertise pens, smartphones, computers, groceries, subscriptions, etc.

 Your job is to gather an audience and promote the products you choose to your audience.
 It’s that simple.

-And what’s the best way of gathering an audience and promote to them the products in a modern, compelling way?
+And what’s the best way of gathering an audience and promoting the products to them in a modern, compelling way?
 If you answered a blog, then you were right.